 Eric Sawyer’s 2013 triple concerto for piano trio and orchestra, Concord Conversations evoked the animated debates of the 19th century American Transcendentalists, Ralph Waldo Emerson, Bronson Alcott and Margaret Fuller.
 A review describes the performance of the Triple Helix Trio.

-Sawyer is currently working on a new opera, The Scarlet Professor, based on the arrest of renowned literary critic Newton Arvin.
+Sawyer’s latest opera, The Scarlet Professor, received its premiere on September 15, 2017.
+It is based on the arrest of renowned literary critic Newton Arvin.
 This nationally famous case is seen as an historical fulcrum, perched between the cultural McCarthyism of the 1950s and the “new world” of personal liberation ushered in by the 1960s